albertoclarit/karaf_examples/Readme.md

 We can now instal MyFaces 2.3
 - `install    mvn:org.apache.myfaces.core/myfaces-api/2.3.8`
-- `install    mvn:org.apache.myfaces.core/myfaces-impl/2.3.8`
+- `install -s mvn:org.apache.myfaces.core/myfaces-impl/2.3.8`

-Start the MyFaces 2.3 bundles
-`start [ids space separated]`
+Start the MyFaces 2.3 bundles which are not active see `list` `start [ids space separated]`

 We need to activate